IgniteUI/help-topics/topics/08_Known-Issues/03_Known-Issues-Revision-History/00_Known_Issues_and_Limitations_2016_Volume_1.md

 ### Purpose

-This summarizes the known issues and limitations of the Ignite UI™ 2016 Volume 1 release.
+This summarizes the known issues and limitations of the %%ProductName%%™ 2016 Volume 1 release.
 Information about previous releases can be found [here](Known-Issues-Revision-History.html).

 ### In this topic